-If India is on your wish list then January’s moderate temperatures make it the perfect time to tour Rajasthan’s palaces, forts and cities, not forgetting Agra and possibly some tiger-spotting in Ranthambore National Park.
+If a holiday in India is on your wish list then January’s moderate temperatures make it the perfect time to tour Rajasthan’s palaces, forts and cities, not forgetting Agra and possibly some tiger-spotting in Ranthambore National Park.

 Closer to home, Egypt is suitably cool for a Nile cruise and the lower daytime temperatures mean you won’t have to make a dawn assault on the Valley of the Kings as at other times of year (when it’s over 30 degrees by 9am).